 Students must meet with their advisor for the purpose of developing a plan of study (POS).
-It is the student's responsibility to meet all requirements for the degree as specified by the graduate program, the department, the College of Graduate Studies and the University of Toledo.
+It is the student's responsibility to meet all requirements for the degree and major.
 Students are encouraged to complete the plan of study during the first semester of matriculation.
 Students are expected to consult with the advisor regarding changes to POS.
 Changes to the plan of study may affect availability of courses, delivery method of courses, financial aid, and length of degree program.
-Please note that students matriculate into a specific program track in the MSN and DNP programs, and are allowed to take the courses within their program of study.
-If they want to take other courses outside of their approved program track they need permission of course faculty, program directors and advisor.
+Please note that students matriculate into a specific major in the MSN and DNP programs, and are allowed to take the courses within their major.
+If they want to take other courses outside of their approved major they need permission of course faculty, program directors and advisor.
 Permission is not guaranteed.
-In addition, students must apply to a Graduate Nurse program unless otherwise specified, and be accepted into a specific program in order to take CON Nursing graduate courses.
-They are not available to non-degree seeking guest students.
+NURS courses are not available to non-degree seeking guest students.